bleachevil/Project3/README.md

 * Benefits for Muslim employees - there are not enough products/services offered that allign with the Muslim faith, interest is involved in almost every loan.
 The interest-free option that allows you to withdraw immediately can solve a bigger problem that Muslim employees face.

 * Funds for the company - having these pools of funds, at various durations, gives the company access to these funds at either a short term or long term basis.
 They can use these to increase their liquidity, and for other investments.

+## COMPONENTS OF THE CONTRACT

+While building the contract, we thought of various points to consider.

+* How can we ensure the funds are in the pool before individuals can start withdrawing?

+- We decided to add a "pausible" component to the contract.
+This will allow us to freeze token transfers during the crowdsale so that investors cannot dump them while other people are still buying buying into the contract.

+* How can we set up certain times for purchasing and redeeming?

+- Add a timer to the crowdsale.
+We'll add an opening time and a closing time.
+We will only allow investors to purchase tokens within this time window.

+* How can we set minimum and maximum deposits?

+- Add a limit component and hard caps.

 ## BUILDING THE CONTRACT